django-salesforce/django-salesforce/docs/migrations.rst

 in the same transaction e.g. change the unused ``max_length`` parameter or add a space at the end of ``verbose_name`` of Name field.
 That will trigger update of metadata of the CustomObject in Salesforce.

+There is a risk that a field can not be created becase e.g. a duplicit related name exist in trash bin and also that a field can not be deleted because it is used by something important in Salesforce.
+That are usual problems also with manual administrations, but that could cause an uncosistent migration, because a transaction is not currently used.
+There if you want to use migrations in production, verify debug it on a sandbox, then create a fresh sandbox from production and verify the migration again.

 Master-Detail Relationship is not currently implemented even that it is an important type.